foss-xtensa/amazon-freertos/portable/XCC/Xtensa/readme_xtensa.txt

                             higher bit numbers over those with lower bit numbers at the same level.
-This works only for low and medium priority interrupts that can be dispatched to C handlers, and only for XEA2.
+This works only for low and medium priority interrupts that can be dispatched to C handlers, and only for XEA2 when 32 or fewer interrupts are configured.

 Register Usage and Stack Frames